opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 - **Overall assessment**:

   * Z-score normalization provides a modest improvement in search quality with a negligible impact on latency.
-  * The choice between Z-score and min-max normalization may depend on your use case.
+  * The choice between z-score and min-max normalization may depend on your use case.
 If search relevance is a priority, z-score normalization may be the better option, especially if your system can tolerate a small latency increase.

 ## Benchmarking Z Score for Production Scenario